 - Carl G. Rosberg, Political Science

 - William Shack, Anthropology

 Throughout UC Berkeley's history, faculty and students have pursued the study of Africa.
-Julius Gikoyno Kiano, the first Kenyan to get a PhD received that here at UC Berkeley in 1956 in Political Science, studying with Robert Scalapino.
+Julius Gikoyno Kiano, the first Kenyan to earn a PhD received that here at UC Berkeley in 1956 in Political Science, studying with Robert Scalapino.
 Harry Kreisler interviewed Dr. Kiano for his Conversations with History in 1989.